tamascsaba/ng2-experience/README.md

 I suggest using [tslint](https://github.com/palantir/tslint), I think it's the best when using typescript.

 ## Documentation
-I use [typedoc](https://github.com/sebastian-lenz/typedoc) it is really good, but templating is a little bit difficult.
+I use [typedoc](https://github.com/sebastian-lenz/typedoc) to generate documentation, but templating is a little bit difficult i think.

 ## Test
 I think karma has too complicated architecture.
 I suggest you using only jasmine or mocha, because the full source code is universal and runnable with nodejs. ***Always write universal code***